Healthy Homes Assessment Korokoro

 What are the most unreasonable gaps or holes?

-If you can feel external air getting in, or see the air is clear from a crack or a gap or crack, then it’s likely to be a gap or hole that needs sealing in the way you can.
-Cracks or gaps with large gaps must be sealed permanently.
-Any gaps greater than 3mm that allow air in or out of the house require sealing.
-In the case of an open fireplace isn’t in use it can create draughts.
-This should be sealed from.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.
+If you are able to feel external air coming in or an unobstructed draught coming out of a hole or gap that is, it’s probably a gap or crack that requirements sealing in the way you can.
+Large gaps and cracks should be sealed permanently.
+The gaps that exceed 3mm that allow air in or out into the home require the sealing.
+For example, if the open fireplace isn’t being used, it could cause draughts, and should be shut from.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed in the maximum extent imaginable.

-You don’t require to cover up holes or gaps which are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow movement of the building as the house is heated and cools so that they are able to be shut and opened, rather than being stuck.
-We will check all doors and windows in our Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps in the construction.
+For example, tiny gaps around windows and doors could be required to allow for the movement of the structure as the household is heated and cools so that they can still be shut and opened, rather than sticking.
+We will inspect all doors and windows in our Healthy Homes assessment of your rental property.

 draught stopping building inspections